teststaybaka/danmage/README.md

 ## Overview

 DanMage is a project that brings NicoNico-style danmaku (or scrolling chat) to various video sites as [a Chrome extension](https://chrome.google.com/webstore/detail/danmage/elhaopojedichjdgkglifmijgkeclalm), now supporting YouTube, Twitch and Crunchyroll.
-It's also deployed as a [website](https://www.danmage.com/), which provides minimum backend support to Chrome Extension, such as storing posted chats and player settings.
+It's also deployed as a [website](https://www.danmage.com/), which provides minimum backend support to the Chrome extension, such as storing posted chats and player settings.

 ## Build